lambdabaa/gaye.github.io/_posts/2015-07-17-the-future-of-building-and-testing-firefox-os.markdown

 [exhibition](https://github.com/lightsofapollo/exhibition).
 The dream is that you'll be able to do `exhibition lint some.js` or `exhibition lint other.js` or even `exhibition test -r apps/calendar/test/marionette`.
+Exhibition will run your task in an isolated environment with all of the appropriate (previously global) dependencies.
+It will also be able to infer, from in-tree configuration, how each task gets run.
 Persisting our knowledge of how we run and interact with the different test suites has a lot of potential to lower the barrier to gaia development for contributors.

 ### In summation: or what it looks like to build and test in space